Skip to content

 Keep Your Jewelry In

-While your piercing is healing, keep jewelry in it at all times.
+While your piercing is healing, keep your jewelry in it at all times.
 After your piercing is healed you can change your jewelry, but jewelry should never be left out for longer than the time it takes to insert a new piece.
 If you must remove your jewelry temporarily after healing, such as for work or surgery, there are less visible (and non-metal) alternatives that can be worn for short periods of time.
 Ask your piercer what your options are.

 Avoid Oral Contact

 Mouths are full of bacteria and germs.
 Having someone’s mouth on your piercing is one of the fastest routes to infection.
 Avoid wet kissing with fresh oral piercings, unprotected oral sex with healing genital or oral piercings, and tongues on nipples.
 Keep your lover’s tongue out of your ear while you’re healing a cartilage piercing.
-Limit the sharing of straws and forks too.
+Limit the sharing of straws and silverware too.

 Avoid Other People’s Body Fluids

 A healing piercing is an open wound, so treat it accordingly.
 Even if you are in a monogamous relationship, you and your partner have different bacteria from each other.
-(You can end up sharing more than just the moment.)
+You can end up sharing more than just the moment.

 Don’t Let Your Clothing Constrict Your Piercing

 If your clothing is contorting your piercing it’s going to affect healing.
 With navel piercings, make sure the waistline of your clothing is low enough that it does not touch your piercing while standing or sitting.
 Be careful with large belts and the waistbands of tights.
-If bras are irritating your nipple piercings, try cotton tank tops or sports bras.
+If bras are irritating your nipple piercings, try cotton tank tops or bralettes.
 Keep constrictive clothing off surface piercings and surface anchors as well.

 Wear Natural Fibers